jocelynjoel/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link contain command for create symbolic link 14-copy_html contain command for copying html files from current directory to parent directory 100-lets_move contain command to move file  begining with upper case to /tmp/u directory
+13-symbolic_link contain command for create symbolic link 14-copy_html contain command for copying html files from current directory to parent directory 100-lets_move contain command to move file  begining with upper case to /tmp/u directory 101-clean_emacs contain command to delete any files end with ~